ctf05/LOME-CHAT/README.md

 This software is proprietary.
 The source code is visible for transparency, but usage rights require explicit permission from LOME-AI LLC.
 See [LICENSE](./LICENSE) for details.

 All code in this repository, including all contributions, is the sole property of **LOME-AI LLC**.

-### Contributor License Agreement

-Contributors agree to our [Contributor License Agreement](./CLA.md) before pull requests can be merged.
-This is standard practice for projects that need clear ownership of contributions.
-A GitHub bot will prompt you when you open your first PR.

 ---